 Never done archaeology before?
 Our Recorder and Surveyor Skills Days are a great place to start and take place on land or underwater.
 Get in the field with our Recorder Day and learn how to record a site through sketching, photography and video, then on the Surveyor Day learn how to complete a 2D survey of a site and how to use a planning frame to produce a scale drawing.

-There are two ways to participate in a Skills Day:
+How to participate in a Skills Day

 - Book on to one of our scheduled days.
 Please refer to the PDF timetable or online booking system for dates and details.